NickCrawford/powertothepost/content/home.md

 ---
 title: "Our Postal Service is in danger."
-subtitle: Save the USPS and keep our elections fair!
-We're raising awareness around voter suppresion as it relates to the U.S. Postal Service.
+subtitle: We're raising awareness and donations for the USPS.
+Show your support by purchasing merch through our Shopify store and watching our charity stream.
+All proceeds go toward the ACLU and APWU.
 ---